ZwickyTransientFacility/scope-ml/doc/quickstart.md

 ## Inference

-Use `scope-inference` to run inference on a field (297) of features (in this example, located in a directory called `generated_features`).
+Use `run-inference` to run inference on a field (297) of features (in this example, located in a directory called `generated_features`).
 The classifiers used for this inference are within the `ss23` directory/group specified during training.

 ```
-create-inference-script --filename get_all_preds_xgb.sh --group_name ss23 --algorithm xgb --period_suffix ELS_ECE_EAOV --feature_directory generated_features
+create-inference-script --filename get_all_preds_xgb.sh --group-name ss23 --algorithm xgb --period-suffix ELS_ECE_EAOV --feature-directory generated_features
 ```

 Modify the permissions of this script using `chmod +x get_all_preds_xgb.sh`, then run on the desired field: